LaunchCodeEducation/data-analysis-curriculum/content/functions/reading/parameters-and-variables/_index.md

 ## Variable Shadowing

 What about variables defined OUTSIDE of a function?
-We saw above that `phone_number` was visible inside of the `remove_hyphens` function.

 This situation is more complicated.
 A variable defined outside a function *may* be visible within the function, but using it or trying to